The Right Eye Protection Should

 Q: Can I use regular sunglasses instead of safety glasses?

 A: No. Regular sunglasses are primarily designed to reduce glare and protect against the sun's rays.
-They do not offer the necessary impact resistance or protection against other hazards required in many work or recreational settings.
+Still, they do not offer the necessary impact resistance or protection against other hazards required in many work or recreational settings.
 Always use appropriately rated safety eyewear.

 Q: How often should I replace my safety glasses or goggles?

 A: Replace your eye protection immediately if it becomes damaged, scratched, or cracked.
 Even minor damage can compromise its effectiveness.
-Regular inspection is crucial.
+Practically speaking, regular inspection is crucial.
 The lifespan of undamaged eyewear depends on frequency of use and the specific application.

 Q: Are there any specific regulations regarding eye protection in the workplace?